deadsy/opengate/README.md

 A person who wants access approaches the entry system and:

-* enters a security code: if the code is correct they are granted access.
+* Enters a security code: If the code is correct they are granted access.
-* calls a designated person(s): if the called person grants access they send some dtmf tones to open the gate.
+* Calls a designated person(s): If the called person grants access they send dtmf tones to open the gate.

 ## Problem